2 Active Adult Communities in New Mexico

 New and Resale Homes

 New Mexico remained largely unnoticed by the retirement population throughout most of the twentieth century.
 Recently, however, the state has received more attention from retirees as an up-and-coming retirement destination.
-As prices and population in places like Phoenix and Las Vegas increased dramatically throughout the 90s and early 2000s, people looked for an escape that offered reasonable prices and less congestion.
-As a result, New Mexico emerged as a logical alternative to those seeking a retirement destination in the Southwest.
+As prices and population in places like Phoenix and Las Vegas increased dramatically throughout the 90s and early 2000s, people looked for an escape that offered reasonable prices and less congestion in New Mexico age-restricted communities.
+As a result, New Mexico emerged as a logical alternative to those seeking an active retirement community in the Southwest.

-New Mexico’s rise in popularity among retirees is well deserved.
+New Mexico’s rise in active adult communities is well-deserved.
 The overall tax burden on its residents is in the lower third of all the states and among the best of the entire Southwest states.
 New Mexico offers a wide array of landscapes, rich culture and plenty of recreational opportunities.

 Climate & Geography